 GoCentral offers a 30-day free trial and you don’t need to enter your credit card details, so it’s a risk-free way of trying out the features on offer.
 There’s a suite of marketing tools (e.g. email newsletters, pop-up subscription boxes etc.), e-commerce tools and more, in addition to the easy-to-use drag-and-drop website editor.

 The feature set with GoDaddy is more limited than other website builders on this list, but it still has advantages over Wix.

-- Artificial Design Intelligence (ADI).
+- Artificial Intelligence (AI).
 If you’re not confident about your web design skills, then you’ll love this feature.
-When you sign up, you’ll be asked some questions about your website – what it’s for, what color scheme you like, and so on – and then the ADI will automatically build your website for you.
+When you sign up, you’ll be asked some questions about your website – what it’s for, what color scheme you like, and so on – and then GoCentral will automatically build your website for you.
 Once it’s done, you can customize the layout and design, add your content, and publish your website quickly and easily.

 - Online Appointments.
 GoCentral’s built-in Online Appointments feature makes it easy to add a booking form to your website.
 What’s more, you can send your clients text and email notifications, process payments, sync your business and website calendars, and charge cancellation fees.

 - Performance.
 GoDaddy is dedicated to ensuring that your web pages load fast.
 This not only gives your customers a better experience (no one wants to wait for a web page to load, whether you’re on a smartphone or a laptop) but it also has a positive impact on your SEO ranking.